Hadto note

 Hadto is building repeatable company infrastructure, not one-off custom projects.
 If we can capture the core problems, use cases, and decision points in a reusable form, each new venture starts with a better foundation.

-In our model, domain experts should be focused on trust, craft, and customer relationships while the platform absorbs more of the administrative and technical burden.
+In that model, domain experts should be focused on trust, craft, and customer relationships while the platform absorbs more of the administrative and technical burden.
 Better ontologies help make that possible.

 Chapter 1 is a good correction against overbuilt abstraction.
 The right ontology is not the most sophisticated one.
-It is the one that makes a real business easier to operate.
+It is the one that changes what an operator can do tomorrow.